jplhomer/superflare/packages/superflare/docs/database/relationships.md

 ## Migrations and Relationships

 Superflare expects you to manually define [migrations](/database/migrations) which map to your relationships.
-For example, if your `Post` mdoel `belongsTo` your `User` model, you would need to include a column for `userId` in a migration:
+For example, if your `Post` model `belongsTo` your `User` model, you would need to include a column for `userId` in a migration:

 ```ts
 import { Schema } from "superflare";